 Gold Finches and House Finches are family-oriented.
 Male and Female couples are often seen traveling together.
 Usually, one party shows up first to scout and calls for their companion to join.
 Man and woman share equal opportunity.
 Unlike some of the other birds, Grosbeak, for example, the male usually takes over the feeder while the female is waiting somewhere nearby.
 If the male does not leave, the female won’t come by.

-Red-breasted Sapsucker, a type of Woodpecker, came early this spring and as usual, pounded on the vent on our roof to make the loud noise.
-I know that’s how they called for their mate, but so far I have not seen a female respond to the calling right on the spot.
+Red-breasted Sapsucker, a type of Woodpecker, came early this spring and as usual, pounded on the vent on our roof to make a loud noise.
+I know that’s how they called for their mate, but so far I have not seen a female response to the calling right on the spot.